coldhakca/coldkernel/README.md

 # coldkernel

 coldkernel is an attempt at automating the build process of grsec-enabled kernels on Debian/Ubuntu.
+Now with experimental CentOS support!

 ## Dependencies